mdibl/pipeline-prep/tools/rsem/readme.md

 # STAR Indexer

-A reusable module that uses STAR program to pre-index the reference before running a given data pipeline.
+A reusable module that uses RSEM program to pre-index the reference before running a given data pipeline.
 Each run generates a unique log file that contains useful information about the dataset and the version of the tool used to generate the indexes.